Climbing in the Olympics

 Thanks to Edinburgh Leisure/Euan Ryan of Finalcrux Films for the use of images from the European Championships and the IFSC World Cup both held at EICA.

 You don’t have to be an athlete to try climbing.
 TCA has 4 climbing centres in Bristol and Glasgow.
 We offer bouldering and roped climbing in both cities.
 Visit our locations for more info on courses and offers.
 The only official IFSC World Record Speed wall in the UK is situated in Edinburgh International Climbing Arena.
-Vist the EICA website for more details.
+Visit the EICA website for more details.

 Find out more…

 For a more in-depth look at all the athletes who have qualified check out UKC’s Olympic coverage.
+See the full schedule for climbing events in the Olympics.